varletjs/varlet/packages/varlet-ui/docs/home.en-US.md

 ### PR & Issue
-If you have any problems during use, you can [issue](https://github.com/haoziqaq/varlet/issues) them to us on [github](https://github.com/haoziqaq/varlet), We will deal with it as soon as possible.
-You can also give us [PR](https://github.com/haoziqaq/varlet/pulls)。
+If you have any problems during use, you can [issue](https://github.com/haoziqaq/varlet/issues) them to us on [github](https://github.com/haoziqaq/varlet), we will deal with it as soon as possible.
+You can also give us [PR](https://github.com/haoziqaq/varlet/pulls).

 ### Open source licenses
 Component library based on `MIT` licenses.